NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Design

 \subsection{Tasks Setup}

-First, we design an ablation study and compare our method to two baselines: NDF \cite{simeonov2022neural} and NDF+RL-Touch (detailed in Sec.~\ref{subsubsec:exp_rl_policy}).
+First, we design an ablation study and compare our method to four baselines: NDFs \cite{simeonov2022neural}, NDFs+RL-Touch, Coarse--to-Fine Imitation Learning (C2FIL)~\cite{johns2021coarse}, and C2FIL+RL-Touch (this latter baseline trained under RL-Touch is detailed in Sec.~\ref{subsubsec:rl_policy}).
 Specifically, we analyze grasping accuracy by measuring position errors and orientation errors for various target features of different objects in simulation.

-To further evaluate our proposed method, we consider two tasks both in simulation and in reality, with three phases: a) a coarse phase where the robot uses vision to locate and approach the unknown target feature pose of an object, b) a fine phase where the robot uses in-hand tactile servoing of the gripper fingers to achieve a precise grasping pose, and c)~a replay phase where the robot executes a predefined skill to complete the task.
+To further evaluate our proposed method, we consider two tasks both in simulation and in reality, with three phases: 1) a coarse phase where the robot uses vision to locate and approach the unknown target feature pose of an object; 2) a fine phase where the robot uses in-hand tactile servoing of the gripper fingers to achieve a precise grasping pose; and 3)~a replay phase where the robot executes a predefined skill to complete the task.
 The fine phase is particularly challenging due to the need for 7-DoF robot control and an understanding of the object's geometry to reposition and reorient the robot.